xmercerweiss/CashRegister/docs/data.md

 # CashRegister - Data Representations
-How is data stored in the CashRegister program?
+How is data stored in internally?
+What representations are valid?

 ## Numbers
 ### Currency